-- There is a non-refundable application fee of $25 which must accompany each submission.
+There is a non-refundable application fee of $25 which must accompany each submission.
 (NEW THIS YEAR: All applicants will receive a manuscript review of their submitted pages)

 - There are limited spaces available, so send us your best, well-edited submissions.

 - Submit up to 10 - 15 pages of your novel in-progress along with a brief (1 page)synopsis or outline of the story.
 Manuscript submissions should be typed in an easy to read font, double-spaced on one side of the page, numbered.

 - Include a cover page with your name, contact information and writing experience along with a brief paragraph about why you should be considered for this program, how far along you are in your novel, any particular problems you are having with the manuscript, previous courses you’ve taken and/or publishing credits and your level of commitment to the program.

-- Or email as an attachment in .doc, .docx, .pdf or .rtf to: firstname.lastname@example.org
+- Email applications ONLY as an attachment in .doc, .docx, .pdf or .rtf to: email@example.com

 - Applications and fee must be received by June 30, 2014 (applications will not be processed until application fee is received.)
 Payments can be made by credit card over the phone, online through PayPal, cash or cheques made payable to: AWCS